 What Type of Businesses Should Be Using SlideShare for Marketing?

-If you’re in a B2B business, it’s likely you will find SlideShare beneficial for marketing.
+If you’re in a B2B business, it’s likely you will find SlideShare beneficial for your organic marketing.

 - Content amplification